Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 ~~~~~~~~~~~~~

 The mod supports all Enhanced Edition games patched to v2.0 or higher.
 It is also compatible with
-Pecca's "Dragonspear UI++" and Lefreut's Enhanced UI (LeUI), except for one component (see below).
+Pecca's "Dragonspear UI++" and largely compatible with Lefreut's Enhanced UI (LeUI).
+Some options
-Some options may be moved into other sections when these mods have been detected.
+may be moved into other sections when these mods have been detected.

 The mod can not be installed together with EEUITweaks component "Hidden Game Options".
 You can
 install either one, but not both at the same time.